In the same category

 A brand community is the best way to showcase brand loyalty.
-It is a platform composed of like-minded people who take interest in a brand, its products and services, and the brand’s overall values and ethics.
+It's a platform composed of like-minded people who take interest in a brand, its products and services, and the brand’s overall values and ethics.
 Members of a brand community are actively engaged and regularly buy from the brand, interact with shared content, and recommend the brand to their family and friends.

 Brand communities are always customer-centric because customers form the soul of a company.
 Through a community, members get a place to share their problems, listen to others, and speak up when they want to.
-It is a great way to make loyal customers feel heard and valued.
+It's a great way to make loyal customers feel heard and valued.
 Not only do brands see more success, but they also develop an emotional connection with customers through their community.

 Examples of Successful Brand Communities

 Some of the most successful brands in the world are in that position because of their ever-growing communities.
 Here are a few examples:

 One of the world’s most popular fitness clothing brands, Gymshark, owes its incredible success to its strong global brand community.
 Both old and new customers can head over to Gymshark Central and be a part of the community.
 It offers access to tutorials, tips, exercises, and everything else related to the world of fitness.

 Starbucks makes both their customers as well as employees feel like a part of the brand.
 The company has started various social initiatives and regularly uses user-generated content in its brand community as well as social handles.
 The Starbucks Rewards Program is a great concept for rewarding loyal customers within the community.